 - They hardly contain any electrolytes (like sodium)

 - They contain artificial ingredients that you don't want

 Aside from the momentary taste sensation, there's nothing positive about them.

 #2: ORAL REHYDRATION SOLUTIONS

-Oral rehydration solutions such as Elotrans are useful for replacing fluid and electrolytes in critical situations.
+Oral rehydration solutions such as Elotrans are useful for staying hydrated and in critical situations electrolytes to replace.
 When your child is sick, Elotrans can be a useful medicine.